h5py/h5py/docs/swmr.rst

 Starting with version N.N.N, h5py includes support for the HDF5 SWMR features.

-Available in the HDF5 libraries from version 1.10 - and in prototype form from development snapshot version 1.9.178 on the
+The SWMR feature is not available in the current release (1.8 series) of HDF5 library.
+It is planned to be released for production use in version 1.10.
+Until then it is available as an experimental prototype form from development snapshot version 1.9.178 on the
 `HDF Group ftp server <ftp://ftp.hdfgroup.uiuc.edu/pub/outgoing/SWMR/>`_ or the `HDF Group svn repository <http://svn.hdfgroup.uiuc.edu/hdf5/branches/revise_chunks>`_.

+..
+Warning:: The SWMR feature is currently in prototype form and available for
+             experimenting and testing.
+Please do not consider this a production quality feature until the HDF5 library is released as 1.10.

 What is SWMR?
 -------------